ezrosent/frawk/info/overview.md

-* fawk supports the `-i csv` and `-i tsv` command-line options, which split all inputs (regardless of the value of `FS` and `RS`) according to the CSV and TSV formats, assigning `$0` to the raw line and `$N$` to the Nth field in the current row, fully escaped.
-There are also equivalent functionality for output CSV-escaped lines (enabled via `-o csv` and `-o tsv`).
+* fawk supports the `-i csv` and `-i tsv` command-line options, which split all inputs (regardless of the value of `FS` and `RS`) according to the CSV and TSV formats, assigning `$0` to the raw line and `$N` to the Nth field in the current row, fully escaped.
+There is also equivalent functionality for output CSV-escaped lines (enabled via `-o csv` and `-o tsv`).
 * frawk has a builtin `join_fields` function that produces a string of a particular range of input columns.